kevchu3/openshift-persistent-storage/README.md

 OpenShift Hostpath Examples
 ===========================

-The following examples are the hostpath implementation of the internal Docker registry and Cassandra (for Hawkular metrics) on a single node hostpath using NFS.
+The following examples are the hostpath implementation of infrastructure components on a single node using NFS.

 Disclaimer
 ----------